tapis-project/documentation/source/technical/systems.rst

   }

 where *<userid>* is replaced with your username, your S3 host name is updated appropriately.
 Note that although credentials may be included in the definition we have not done so here.
-For security reasons, it is recommended that login credentials be updated using a separate API call as discussed below.
+For security reasons and better re-use of system definitions, it is recommended that login credentials be updated using a separate API call as discussed below.

 Using PySDK: